 London Explorer Pass price for 7 attractions: £122

 Total price of individual tickets: £170.3

 As you can see the London Explorer Pass also saves you money.
 The savings are smaller because I’ve included less activities and I didn’t selected the most expensive ones.
 My recommendation is that if you decide to buy the Explorer Pass, you use it for the most expensive attractions.
 This is the best way to make the pass worth it.

 Should you buy the London Pass or Explorer Pass?

 After all this analysis we can say that each pass is worth it according to the type of trip you want to do.

 The London Pass includes many attractions and is convenient if you want to visit many places in a few days.
 However, this card leaves out an important attraction of the city: the London Eye.

-On the other hand, the London Explorer Pass includes fewer attractions, but it allows you to visit them with a more flexible itinerary.
-The London Explorer Pass also leaves out two important attractions: Windsor Castle and the Tower of London.
+On the other hand, the Explorer Pass includes fewer attractions, but it allows you to visit them with a more flexible itinerary.
+The Explorer Pass also leaves out an important attractions: Windsor Castle.

 My recommendation is to make a list of the attractions you want to visit on your trip to London before choosing a pass and with the help of the comparative table, decide which is the right pass for you.

 Either card will allow you to tour London’s main attractions saving time and money.
 I hope this post helps you decide between the London Pass and the Explorer Pass.
 If you have any questions, leave your comment below 🙂